 There are a slew of credit unions designed to help servicemembers and their families get the financial support they deserve from their banking partner.
 You’re not just limited to Navy Federal, as several similar credit unions also offer a variety of small business bank accounts.
 Check out our guide on some of the best credit unions for small businesses for more options.

 No matter which account (or bank) is right for you, make sure you understand what your needs are first.
 If you’re just starting out, your best bet is to go with a smaller, introductory-level account.
 You’ll avoid paying fees for services you don’t need, and won’t feel the pressure to keep your average minimum balance higher than it ought to be.
 If your business relies on tons of transactions and additional support, however, opt for an account that will fit your needs.

 And don’t be afraid to compare banks and credit unions against each other.
-As with all things in life, it’s good to shop around.
+Navy Federal has a lot of great options, from Navy Federal business loans, credit cards, to bank accounts.
+But there are other similar options available, and as with all things in life, it’s good to shop around.